Sammy99jsp/dnd-icons/README.md

 ![img](https://i.pinimg.com/originals/d8/85/3a/d8853ac97b90a74d5dd6ab9957c2008c.png)

-They seem to come from [this Pinterest Post](https://www.pinterest.co.uk/pin/380343131015862327/) (not my OC).
+They seem to come from [this Pinterest Post](https://www.pinterest.co.uk/pin/380343131015862327/) (not my OC*).
 I couldn't find them anywhere else on the internet, so I decided to trace them myself to use in my own projects...

 <div align="center"><em>Traced Icons</em></div>

 ![img](https://raw.githubusercontent.com/Sammy99jsp/dnd-icons/main/map/preview.png)

-<small>If you are the original creator of the map icons, and you do not wish for them to be distributed like this, please feel free to <a href="mailto:sammy99jsp@gmail.com">contact me</a> and I will happily take them down.</small>

 The Map Icons are currently available as...